VucinicVaso/ResumeBuilder/README.md

 ResumeBuilder – Native Android App

-ResumeBuilder je native Android aplikacija razvijena u Javi, koja korisnicima omogućava brzo i jednostavno kreiranje profesionalnih CV-ova (resume-a) direktno na mobilnom telefonu.
+ResumeBuilder is a native Android application developed in Java, designed to help users quickly and easily create professional CVs (resumes) directly on their mobile phones.

-🚀 Funkcionalnosti
+🚀 Features

-    - Kreiranje i uređivanje resume-a – unos osnovnih podataka, obrazovanja, radnog iskustva i vještina.
+    - Create and edit resumes – input of personal information, education, work experience, and skills.

-    - Lokalna baza podataka (SQLite) – čuvanje i upravljanje podacima o korisnicima i njihovim CV-ovima.
+    - Local database (SQLite) – storing and managing user data and their CVs.

-    - Router – jednostavna navigacija između ekrana unutar aplikacije.
+    - Router – simple navigation between screens within the app.

-    - Component Factory – modularna i skalabilna izrada komponenti za lakše održavanje i proširivanje aplikacije.
+    - Component Factory – modular and scalable component development for easier maintenance and extension of the app.

-    - Clean Architecture – jasno razdvajanje slojeva (data, domain, presentation) radi bolje organizacije, testabilnosti i održivosti koda.
+    - Clean Architecture – clear separation of layers (data, domain, presentation) for better organization, testability, and code sustainability.

-🛠️ Tehnologije i arhitektura
+🛠️ Technologies and Architecture

-    - Jezik: Java
+    - Language: Java

-    - Baza podataka: SQLite
+    - Database: SQLite

-    - Arhitektura: modularni pristup sa Router-om i Component Factory-em
+    - Architecture: modular approach with Router and Component Factory

-📱 Platforma
+📱 Platform

     - Android (Native Java)

-    - Minimalna verzija Androida: (Android ?.? – API ??)
+    - Minimum Android version: (Android ?.? – API ??)